First Plan Then Evaluate: Multi-Target Planning with Post-Planning Success Evaluation Improves Learning-Based Grasping Pipelines: Experiments

 Figure~\ref{fig:pr-evaluator} shows us that the evaluator 1) performs well in the real world, despite being trained on simulated data only, and 2) grasp success rates can be further increased by executing grasps only if the evaluator's prediction is above a high threshold.
 For example, we could execute grasps only if the likelihood of success is above 90\% and call for human intervention otherwise.
 To construct the plots, in our experiments we didn't filter out any grasps based on the estimated probability of success.

 \textbf{Generalization to Novel Environments} Object-centric grasp planning enables us to grasp the target object even if there are multiple objects on the table.
-Furthermore, it enables our approach to grasp objects in novel environments such as different table heights and shelves.
-We show different environments and some grasps in Figure~\ref{fig:banner}.
+Furthermore, it enables our approach to grasp objects in novel environments, such as different table heights and shelves.
+Without measuring quantitative results, we show different environments and grasps in Figure 1.
 We model all the detected objects and the environment (hand-coded) as collisions for the motion planner.
+Due to inaccuracies in the learned object shape reconstruction~\cite{hebie2025brrp}, the robot occasionally made unintended contact with the object while approaching the target grasp.
+We observed 8 such contacts across 25 executed trajectories, and 2 of these contacts led to grasp failure.
+Additionally, the robot's fingertips contacted the table during hand closure in 4 trials; however, none of these contacts led to grasp failure.
 Note that all of the learned models have been trained solely on data collected by grasping a single object in isolation from a fixed table height in the simulator.
+The real-world objects used are not part of the training data, and clutter has never been simulated during training.

+Note that all of the learned models have been trained solely on data collected by grasping a single object in isolation from a fixed table height in the simulator.
 The real-world objects used are not part of the training data, and a cluttered environment has never been simulated during training.
-We model all the detected objects and the environment (hand-coded) as collisions for the motion planner.